Teeohbee/hook_line_and_sinker/README.md

 ## App Extension

 A lot of scope for interesting development of the app.
-* A proper front-end dashboard, built in something like react, to display key email metrics for marketing types!
+* A proper front-end dashboard, possibly built with React using D3 to display key email metrics for marketing types!
 * Searchable email list page and GUI to check the status of specific emails/users etc.
-* Additional models for user, adding relationships so that emails belong to a certain user to allow more complex querying.
+* Additional models for user, adding relationships so that emails belong to a certain user to allow more complex querying

 # Still To-Do

 * Calculate the open rate and click rate per email type
 * Learn how to properly test that an incoming webhook request is processed properly
 * Add data validations to the Email model so as to avoid corrupt/incorrect data
-* Add tests and increase test coverage!
+* Add more tests and increase test coverage!
+* Get it up on Heroku